Isabel Allende is first Spanish-language writer to receive honorary National Book Award medal

 “Maybe I’m not an alien after all.
 Maybe it’s time to plant my roots and relax,” she said.
 “Maybe I’m not going anywhere, anymore.”

-During a ceremony and dinner benefit at Cipriani Wall Street when those honored had roots throughout the world, from Peru to Japan, Sigrid Nunez’s “The Friend,” a meditative novel about grief, books and, not least, a Great Dane named Apollo, has won the National Book Award for fiction.
+During a ceremony and dinner benefit at Cipriani Wall Street, Sigrid Nunez’s “The Friend,” a meditative novel about grief, books and, not least, a Great Dane named Apollo, won the National Book Award for fiction.

 Elizabeth Acevedo’s “The Poet X” won for young people’s literature, and Yoko Tawada’s “The Emissary,” translated by Margaret Mitsutani, won for translation, a category newly revived.